 Never a dull moment for a Boston getaway

-Outside of these three areas of Boston, there is obviously so much more to experience if you hope to splash out on the town.
+Outside of these neighborhoods, there is obviously so much more to experience if you hope to splash out on the town.
 The theatre district is a classic and lovely area to see a show and to rest your head.
 A few opulent hotels can be found near Boston Common, and South Boston has a few up and coming hotspots too for visitors and travelers.
 Even surrounding cities such as Cambridge can be well worth sinking into for a night or two.

 If you’re looking for more experiences to have in Boston, don’t miss our article that has top recommendations from professional travelers who love this city!